Camp Chef Woodwind Pellet Grill Review

 However, this seems to be a problem that many pellet grill manufacturers tend to struggle with when it comes to their Apps.

-Interestingly there seems to be a big gap in performance between Apple and Android users as the Camp Chef app rates an impressive 4.3/5 on the Apple App Store and a disappointing 1.8/5 on the Google Play store.
+Interestingly, there seems to be a big gap in performance between Apple and Android users, as the Camp Chef app rates an impressive 4.5/5 on the Apple App Store and a disappointing 1.9/5 on the Google Play store.

-It looks like the App was last updated on July 16th 2020, so its good to see Camp Chef are actively improving the experience.
+It looks like the App was last updated on 20 December 2023, so it’s good to see Camp Chef is actively improving the experience.

 Ease of cleaning